mcanoy/airflow-openshift/README.md

 ### Node selector via namespace

-After creating your project you can alter the namespace to ensure apps in that namespace only deploy to a specific node.
+If you manually creating your project, then after creating your project you can alter the namespace to ensure apps in that namespace only deploy to a specific node.
 First, ensure you have a node that can be specifically labelled.

 ```
 oc get nodes --show-labels